tanagumo/mithril-nested-router/README.md

 ]);
 ```

-By default, when route changes among sub routes, parent component is not recreated.
+When defining routes using `Router.prototype.defineRoutes`, changing routes among sub routes doesn't invoke recreation of ancestor components by default.
-In other words, `oninit` of parent component is not invoked when route changes.
+In other words, `oninit` and `oncreate` of ancestor components are not invoked.
-If you want to recreate parent component when sub route changes, set `recreateOnRouteChange` to `true`.
+If you want to recreate ancestor components when sub route change, set `recreateOnRouteChange` to `true`.
 ```
 // Page component is recreated when routes change among C1 and C2 router.defineRoutes(document.getElementById('root'), '/c1', [